The most vital tool for any business is a machine to process sales.

 - Maximized ROI

 Improved Customer Transactions and Specialty Functions

-A cash register only accepts manual input of purchases, which requires the cashier to find the price of an item, calculate tax, and process the transaction.
+A cash register only accepts manual input of purchases.
+That means the cashier has to find the price of an item, calculate tax, and process the transaction.
 This can be a time-consuming process, and encourages errors.
 Additionally, it doesn’t take into account the variety of other options your staff might need.

 POS systems handle purchases as an end-to-end process, and some systems are tailored to specific industries.

-The NCR Silver POS system, for example, offers features like dynamic pricing, also called event-based discounts.
-If your restaurant or bar has “happy hour” specials, this type of system can be configured to automatically adjust the prices in the timeframe you set.
-That allows your employees to ring sales faster without having to check the time or calculate the discounts.
+The NCR Silver POS system offers features like dynamic pricing, also called event-based discounts.
+If your restaurant or bar has “happy hour” specials, you can configure it to automatically adjust the prices in the timeframe you set.
+That allows your employees to ring sales faster without having to check the time or calculate discounts.

 Restaurant-specific POS systems offer a much broader range of functions than a traditional cash register, including quick check splitting, customized table layouts for easy seat management, orders sent from the entry system to a kitchen printer, or even online ordering and delivery tracking functions.

 Or look at MindBody, a popular POS platform for yoga studios and fitness-based businesses.
-With MindBody, cashiers are able to process much more complicated transactions, adding discounts, tracking multi-session, loyalty, and subscription plans, and displaying customer information to allow for a personalized experience.
+With MindBody, cashiers are able to process much more complicated transactions.
+That includes adding discounts, tracking multi-session, loyalty, and subscription plans, and displaying customer information.

 When a credit or debit card is used, this type of system is able to store the information and even set up recurring payments.
 The POS system also tracks check-ins, scheduling, and can send email/text reminders to ensure customers don’t miss sessions they’ve paid for.